A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: X-ray data analysis

-We use the MCMC (Markov Chain Monte Carlo) algorithm\footnote{The C++ library MCMClib (\url{https://github.com/kthohr/mcmc}) is partly used.} to determine the best-fit model parameters and their confidence ranges.
+We use the MCMC (Markov Chain Monte Carlo) algorithm\footnote{The C++ library MCMClib (\url{https://github.com/kThohr/mcmc}) is partly used.} to determine the best-fit model parameters and their confidence ranges.
 To perform a precise evaluation, the profiles extracted from all the instruments in all the observations (21 in total) are modeled simultaneously via linked $\theta_{\rm in}$ and $\theta_{\rm out}$ for the XMM data.
 The normalizations of $P(r, \theta_{\rm in})$ and $D(r, \theta_{\rm out})$, and $B$ for individual instruments are treated as free parameters.
 Radial ranges of 0--300 and 0--10 arcsec are used for the modeling of the XMM and Chandra data, respectively.
 As a result, we obtain $\theta_{\rm in} < 1.5$ arcsec and $\theta_{\rm out} = 131^{+2}_{-2 -2}$ arcsec\footnote{Value $\pm$ (statistic error) $-$ (pointing accuracy) is presented.
 The reference for the pointing accuracy is XMM Users' Handbook (\url{https://www.mssl.ucl.ac.uk/www_xmm/ukos/onlines/uhb/XMM_UHB/node104.html}); \citealt{vries15}.} with the XMM data.
-The spatial extent of the diffuse source is similar to that in infrared \citep{2019Natur.569..684G}.
-On the other hand, we are able to constrain the radius as $\theta_{\rm in} = 1.52^{+0.08}_{-0.08 -0.67}$ arcsec\footnote{The reference for the pointing accuracy is \url{https://cxc.harvard.edu/cal/ASPECT/celmon/}.} with the Chandra flux profile.
+We obtain the corresponding $-2 \log L/\text{d.o.f.} = 2597 / 2026$, where $L$ and d.o.f. are the likelihood value and degree of freedom, respectively.
+This likelihood value is marginally acceptable considering that we are using a simple phenomenological model.
+The central source is consistent with a point-like source for XMM.
+The spatial extent of the diffuse source is similar to that in infrared \citep{2019Natur.569..684G} as pointed out by \cite{Oskinova_et_al_20}.
+On the other hand, we are able to constrain the radius of the central source as $\theta_{\rm in} = 1.52^{+0.08}_{-0.08 -0.67}$ arcsec\footnote{The reference for the pointing accuracy is \url{https://cxc.harvard.edu/cal/ASPECT/celmon/}.} with Chandra.
+The corresponding $-2 \log L/\text{d.o.f.} = 29.0 / 9$, is also marginally acceptable.
 The best-fit models are overlaid in Figure~\ref{fig:prof}.
 We also search for a possible time variation of the spatial distributions by separately modeling the XMM flux profiles in 2019 and 2021.
-We find results consistent with each other, $\theta_{\rm in} < 1.5$ arcsec and $\theta_{\rm out} = 132 \pm 2$ arcsec in 2019 and $\theta_{\rm in} < 1.5$ arcsec and $\theta_{\rm out} = 129 \pm 3$ arcsec in 2021.
+We find results consistent with each other, $\theta_{\rm in} < 1.5$ arcsec and $\theta_{\rm out} = 132 \pm 2$ arcsec in 2019 and $\theta_{\rm in} < 1.5$ arcsec and $\theta_{\rm out} = 129 \pm 3$ arcsec in 2021{}{, which means that there is almost no time variation in the sizes of the X-ray emitting regions.
+Throughout this paper, we adopt the value $\theta_{\rm out} = 131^{+2}_{-2 -2}$ arcsec obtained using all the observations simultaneously.}